Pranjalmandalia/Geofencing-using-NavIC/README.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/47287530/171267652-029649da-d35e-4423-8420-fcf4e5886581.jpg" width="200" height="400"/>
   </p>
 New User enter the asked details and create the password.
-Behind the scene, Firebase authentication SDK is used as a sign-in method and entered details also get stored in real-time firebase Data Base.
+Behind the scene, Firebase authentication SDK is used as a sign-in method and the entered details also get stored in real-time firebase DataBase.

 ### Login Screen
 <p align="center">